nerdfunk-net/diode/README.md

 # nerdfunk
  ***
 Make your network resilient

- More information about the nerdfunk Diode can be found at https://nerdfunk.net
+The nerdfunk Nifi Processors are used to transfer any data between separated networks.
+Use PuFlow2TCP to send data and ListenTCP2flow to receive data.

 ## Table of Contents
 1. [General Info](#general-info)